Gather Your Beading Materials

 - Use yarn and beads specific to your project.
-Pick a shape of the bead by understanding the texture and width of your yarn.
+Pick the shape of the bead by understanding the texture and width of your yarn.
 Ensure your bead and yarn are the right fit, keeping in mind that bigger beads tend to not work well with thinner yarn while little beads often do not work with heavier yarn.
 Test a thread of bead on the yarn before starting your project to make sure it will work.

 - Consider using graph paper to visualize threading and crocheting placements.
 Typically, patterns will include instructions for what beads to thread.
 Without a pattern, plan ahead of time to ensure your design looks flawless.